bregman-arie/computer-networking/checklists/README.md

   - [ ] Which layer of the OSI model do UDP belong to?

 - [ ] **DHCP**
+  - [ ] How DHCP client locates the DHCP server?
+  - [ ] Does the client has to be on the same local network as the server?
-  - [ ] How DHCP protocol works?
-What steps it includes?
+  - [ ] How the exchange between client and the server looks like? what steps are included?
   - [ ] Is it using TCP or UDP?
-  - [ ] WHat ports is it using?
+  - [ ] What ports is it using?

 - [ ] **Netowrk Devices**
   - [ ] What is a HUB?